 The AF theory of diffusons: suitable for the high-frequency modes of the disordered lattice and all modes of the amorphous phase.

-We are unaware of any other study which uses all five of these methods self-consistently on the same material system.
+We are unaware of any other study that uses all five of these methods self-consistently on the same material system.
+Our work provides clear guidelines for others on what tools are appropriate for different solid state systems.

 Contribution to the Literature